dss99911/dss99911.github.io/_posts/jekyll/2023-12-03-How to Publish Obsidian Notes to a Personal Server using Jekyll on Amazon Linux2 on EC2.md

 ## Uploading Files to the EC2 Server

-Finally, you can upload your notes to your EC2 server:
+Finally, you can upload your post to your EC2 server:

 ```bash
 #!/bin/bash